 - The lung fields are oligaemic and the aorta is usually large.

 - ECG shows right axis deviation with right ventricular hypertrophy:

 - Dominant R-wave in right precordial chest leads.

 - Transthoracic cross-sectional echocardiography provides a comprehensive description of the intracardiac anatomy.

 When severely obstructed pulmonary blood flow is diagnosed in a fetus, perinatal management can be planned better to facilitate early prostaglandin therapy to maintain ductal patency.

-- The Blalock-Taussig shunt is a relatively safe palliative procedure, requiring fewer resources and less expertise than corrective surgery.
+- A modified Blalock-Taussig shunt from subclavian to pulmonary artery can be used, even in premature infants.
+The Blalock-Taussig shunt is a relatively safe palliative procedure, requiring fewer resources and less expertise than corrective surgery.